TOPOFGR/bdui-demo/README.md

 ## Support
 Want to contribute yourself?
-Just upluad a pull request!
+Just upload a pull request!

 ## Stay in touch